lornaburns/password-generator/README.md

 ## Instructions:

-Upload index.html, script.js, and style.css files to browser.
+Upload index.html and assets folder (contains script and stylesheet) to browser.

 ## Links: